Food Lifestyle

 air fryer cauliflower chickpea tacos on plate

-Cauliflower and chickpeas cook together in the air fryer, in a fraction of the time you would need in a traditional oven, and turn into crunchy deliciousness!
+This is one of our favorite air fryer recipes!
+Cauliflower and chickpeas cook in a fraction of the time you would need in a traditional oven, and turn into crunchy deliciousness.
 Add them to your favorite whole-grain tortillas or lettuce wraps to create a scrumptious and hearty dinner that the whole family will love.
 We provided a couple of options for fun and creamy sauces to complement the crunch, but feel free to improvise by adding your favorite.

 5. Chocolate Walnut Brownies for Two